-Whether you have one person in charge of updating the shop’s portfolio site, or your team all manage separate portfolios, here are a few options that are easy to use and cater to beautiful imagery and mobile friendly designs:
+Whether you have one person in charge of updating the shop’s portfolio, or your team all has their own separate portfolios, here are a few options that are easy to use and cater to beautiful imagery and mobile-friendly designs:

 2. Squarespace: Pros: easy to update website builder.
 Re-sizes images automatically, beautiful templates.
 Cons: Not free.

 3. Tumblr: Pros: free, simple blog-style feed of text and images.
 Easy to integrate with social media (see IFTTT in #8 below).
 Cons: Limited customization.

 Tidy up your ideas